Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_error_management.md

 <a id="markdown-blocking-function" name="blocking-function"></a>
 ## Blocking method
 Exceptions are only used if a blocking or async function is used.
 The code is surrounded with a **try/catch** statement pair and to catch any exceptions.
-The Kortex API offers its own exception object: ``Kinova::Api::KDetailedException``.
+The KINOVA KORTEX™ API offers its own exception object: ``Kinova::Api::KDetailedException``.

 <a id="markdown-exception-example" name="exception-example"></a>